Teahouse Treks

 Yes.
 Travel insurance is strongly recommended.
 It should cover trekking above 5,000 meters, medical care, trip delay, and helicopter evacuation.

-Can I book a private Short Everest Base Camp Trekking package?
+Can I book a private Everest Base Camp with Helicopter Return package?

 Yes.
 This trek can be arranged as a private guided trek.
 It can be customized based on your date, budget, fitness level, and group size.